Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 The winter months are typically quieter than the spring run-up season.
 If you are planning a retube ahead of the season, booking early avoids the March–April bottleneck that most retube shops see every year.

-Send us the boat make, model, length and clear photos of the existing tubes and hull.
-We will review the job and advise on specification, material grade, fittings and cost.
-No obligation.
+Send us the boat make, model, length and photos of the existing tubes.
+We will confirm scope, provide a written quote and advise on material grade, colour and fittings for the job.